ManoShruthiS/Intelligent-Knowledge-Discovery-Platform/Final Report/README.md

 vector retrieval, re-ranking, and citation-backed generation — and built a strong foundation in problem-solving, documentation, collaboration, and delivering real-world AI solutions.

-The course progressed through a series of assignments (see [`Assignments/README.md`](./Assignments/README.md) for the full index), starting with LLM concepts, followed by Python programming, then AI-agent and agent-based development, and finally advanced tasks that combined these skills into working applications.
+The course progressed through a series of assignments , starting with LLM concepts, followed by Python programming, then AI-agent and agent-based development, and finally advanced tasks that combined these skills into working applications.